Monterroso/ChatGenius/docs/api.md

 ## Messages
 - `GET /api/messages`
   - Fetches messages filtered by:
-    - `groupId` - Group messages
+    - groupId - For group messages
-    - `userId` - Direct messages
+    - userId - For direct messages
+  - One of groupId or userId is required (endpoint returns an error if neither is provided).
-  - Returns last 50 messages
+  - Returns the last 50 messages.
-  - Includes sender and receiver details
-  - Sorted by creation date (ASC)
+  - Sorted by creation date in ascending order (oldest first).
-  - Query parameters:
-    - groupId?: string
-    - userId?: string
   - Response format:
     ```typescript
     Array<{